 22:38 - Saron Yitbarek

 Fair.
-And then we've got step two, the culture, all of us having a steak insecurity and the liability, no matter what our job title might say.
+And then we've got step two, the culture, all of us having a stake in security and the liability, no matter what our job title might say.

 22:49 - Josh Bressers

 When most people think of the security team, they don't think of happy nice people, right?
 It's generally speaking terrible, grumpy, annoying people, who if they show up, they're going to ruin your day.
 And nobody wants that, right?

 But I think we can get over that bias because we have to, think of it this way—more security threats happen every day and every day IT infrastructure is growing larger and more powerful.
 Put those two truths together and you better live in a world where security gets embraced.
 A very DevSecOps world where developers and operations are upping their security games, upping their reliability games.
 What I'm talking about is a future where automation is integrated into every stage and everybody's attitudes toward these issues become more holistic.
 That's how we're going to keep tomorrow's systems safe.
 That's how we're going to keep the phones ringing, the lights on, all of modern life healthy and strong.
 If you pull up Forbes’ list of the global 2000 organizations, that's the top 2000 public companies, it turns out a full quarter of them have embraced DevOps.
 Integrated agile workplaces are becoming the rule of the land.
 And in a few years thinking in terms of DevSecOps might become second nature.
 We want to go as fast as possible, but the long game is actually faster when every part of the team is in the race together.

 Next episode, we're getting hit by the data explosion.
 Humans have entered the Zettabyte era.
 By 2020, we'll be storing about 40 zettabytes of information on servers that mostly don't even exist yet.
 But how are we supposed to make all that data useful?
 How do we use high-performance computing and open source projects to get our data working for us?
 We find out in episode 6 of Command Line Heroes.